jupyterlab/extension-examples/command-palette/README.md

 One major concept of the phosphorjs library on which JupyterLab is built is the notion of _Commands_ as explained in the [commands example](../commands/README.md).
-One of the possibility offered to the user to trigger that command is to call it from the command palette.
+Commands can be used from the command palette. the command palette.

 In this extension, we are going to add a command to command palette.